jsreese92/tutorScheduler/README.md

 Our homepage on Openshift is here: http://wctestapp-wcscheduletest.rhcloud.com/

 * The way we're going to manage the two repositories is we will commit and add to this repository.
 Then, either Nic or Jordan (or Eric if he can get openshift set up) will make the specific changes needed to work on openshift (changing database name/password) in our respective openshift git repositories, leaving the files here as-is to be able to run on our local machines and push to openshift.

+* Openshift has our files sitting in a php/ directory.
+Files ready to be put up on openshift that have been tested locally go in the php/ directory in this repository.
+Files in other directories here can be assumed to be only for personal use and not necessarily ready to go up on openshift.

+* When openshift is updated, the files from the php/ directory here will be pushed to openshift and the necessary changes will be made once they are on openshift so as not to give away important server and databse information since this is a public repository.

 Project Homepage for COMP 523
 -----------------------------